Rothley Church Men's Group (RCMG)

 Next Event

-The date of the next event is Monday 7th April when Andy Whittaker will be speaking on the work of the Samaritans, starting at 8.00pm in the Old School Rooms.
+The date of the next event is Monday 19th May when Rev. Nigel Elliott will be telling us about 1984 – Before and After starting at 8.00pm in the Old School Rooms.

 Future dates for your diaries are outlined on the leaflet.
 I am encouraged by the way the schedule for this coming year is shaping up and would encourage you to support the Men’s group this year.